matthew-st/matthew-st/README.md

 ### Hi there 👋

 I'm Matthew and
-- 🔭 I’m currently working on a discord lib in typescript
+- 🔭 I’m currently working on a nothing
 - 📫 How to reach me: Matthew.#9014 on Discord
 - 😄 Pronouns: I don't really mind, just treat me with respect.
 - ⚡ Fun fact: owns chickens, you could probably tell though.